mridoni/gixsql/README.md

 - `-e `: preprocess for ESQL (mandatory for preprocessing)
 - `-S`: use static calls when emitting GixSQL library calls (this is the mode to be normally used)
 - `-I.`: use the current directory for included COPY files (SQLCA is included from GixSQL's own directory)
-- `-ext ".,.cpy,.CPY"`: look for COPY files having one of these extensions (comma-separated list)
+- `-ext ".,.cpy,.CPY"`: search for COPY files with one of these extensions (comma-separated list)
 - `-i` and `-o`: input and output file paths

 Another interesting option is `--picx-as`: this indicates how standard `PIC(X)` fields should be treated when sent to the DBMS.
 There are three possible options: